Horned lark

-Taxonomy, evolution and systematics

-The specific alpestris is Latin and means "of the high mountains", from Alpes, the Alps.

-The horned lark was originally classified in the genus Alauda.
+Taxonomy

+The horned lark was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae under the binomial name Alauda alpestris.
+Linnaeus based his account on the description and illustration by the English naturalist Mark Catesby in his book The Natural History of Carolina, Florida and the Bahama Islands that was published between 1729 and 1732.
+Linnaeus specified the type locality as North America but this has been restricted to the coastal areas of South Carolina.
+The horned lark is now placed together with Temminck's lark in the genus Eremophila that was introduced in 1828 by the German naturalist Friedrich Boie.
+The specific epithet alpestris is Latin meaning "of the high mountains", from Alpes, the Alps.
+A molecular genetic study of the Alaudidae published in 2023 found that Temminck's lark (Eremophila bilopha) was embedded in a clade containing taxa currently classed as subspecies of the horned lark.

 The horned lark is suggested to have diverged from Temminck's lark (E. bilopha) around the Early-Middle Pleistocene, according to genomic divergence estimates.
 The horned lark is known from around a dozen localities of Late Pleistocene age, including those in Italy, Russia, The United Kingdom and the United States.
 The earliest known fossil is from the Calabrian of Spain, around 1–0.8 million years old.
 In 2020, a 46,000 year old frozen specimen was described from the Russian Far East.

-Recent genetic analysis has suggested that the species consists of six clades that in the future may warrant recognition as separate species.
+A 2014 genetic analysis suggested that the species consists of six clades that in the future may warrant recognition as separate species.
 A 2020 study also suggested splitting of the species, but into 4 species instead, the Himalayan horned lark E. longirostris, mountain horned lark E. penicillata, common horned lark E. alpestris (sensu stricto), alongside Temminck's lark.